 The Local Government and Housing Act of 1989 came into force on 1st April 1990.
-This defined the transactions that should be recorded in the Housing Revenue Account and enabled the government to influence directly the finances of local authority housing.
-A 'New Housing Subsidy System' achieved this.
-This subsidy system continued until 2011/12.
-It has now been replaced with a system of 'self-financing' that is described in more detail below.
-However, the Housing Revenue Account continues to exist.
+This defined the transactions that should be recorded in the Housing Revenue Account.
 The legal position is set out in Part VI of the Local Government and Housing Act 1989 that requires local authorities to: